fundamentals Office 365 Tips and Tricks

 Why are people not using M365?

-Don't know what to use when
+Don't know when to use what

 Microsoft 365 offers a huge variety of tools, many of which serve the same purpose.
 Did you know that there are dozens of ways you can create a Microsoft 365 Group?
 How are your end users figure out which way is the right way?